Persecution of Buddhists: Islamic conquest of the Buddhist Uighurs

 The Buddhist Uyghurs of the Kingdom of Qocho and Turfan were converted to Islam by conquest during a ghazat (holy war) at the hands of the Muslim Chagatai Khizr Khwaja.

 Kara Del was a Mongolian who ruled an Uighur-populated Buddhist Kingdom.
 The Muslim Chagatai Khan Mansur invaded and used the sword to make the population convert to Islam.

 After being converted to Islam, the descendants of the previously Buddhist Uyghurs in Turfan failed to retain memory of their ancestral legacy and falsely believed that the "infidel Kalmuks" (Dzungars) were the ones who built Buddhist monuments in their area.

 Persecution by militaristic regimes

 Imperial Japan

+The Meiji reformers sought to suppress Buddhism and its social network of temple parishes, replacing people's religious allegiance to local Buddhist groups with integration into the hierarchical state religion of Shinto.
 Some Buddhist monks were forced to return to the laity, Buddhist property was confiscated, Buddhist institutions were closed, and Buddhist schools were reorganized under state control in order to separate Shinto from Buddhism.
 However, this persecution was short lived.
 The state-control of Buddhism was part of Imperial Japanese policy both at home and abroad in Korea and other conquered territories.

+South Korea

+On October 27, 1980, the Chun Doo-hwan government arrested and investigated 153 people related to the Jogye Order to "purify the Buddhist community".
+The real motive is thought to be that the headquarter of the Jogye Order had visited Gwangju to support the victims of the Gwangju Uprising.
+The incident is considered an abuse of state power under martial law and violation of religious freedom.